cwise24/snopsy/docs/module6/2_recursion.rst

    ....
    ]

-Focusing in on the section we want to extract:
+Focusing in on the section we want to extract, we can see we still have a few layers to go:
+ - cvssMetric*
+ - cvssData
+ - version, baseScore

 .. code-block:: json